MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-mailbox-auditing.md

 ## More information

-- Only the following users will return mailbox audit log events in audit log searches in the Security & Compliance Center or via the Office 365 Management Activity API:
+- Although mailbox audit logging on by default is enabled for all organizations, only users with E5 licenses will return mailbox audit log events in [audit log searches in the Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md) or via the [Office 365 Management Activity API](https://docs.microsoft.com/office/office-365-management-api/office-365-management-activity-api-reference).

-  - Users with E5 licenses.

-  - Mailboxes where mailbox audit logging was manually enabled by an admin.

   To retrieve mailbox audit log entries for users without E5 licenses, you can: